 Senior students are required to take a standardized NCLEX practice examination.
 Research has indicated that remediation on standardized NCLEX practice or NCLEX predictor exams has a significant positive effect on increasing scores on the NCLEX examination.
 As a result, graduating seniors are required to complete remediation.
-This is usually given to students in the winter term of their senior year.
 Senior students who do not take required practice examinations or complete the remediation as assigned may have their final grades withheld until the requirements are met.